First-generation college students in the United States: Supporting FGCS

 Because many Minority-Serving Institutions (MSI's) don't have a strong grasp on how many FGCS are on their campuses, they may not understand how to serve this community.
 The Institute for Higher Education (2012) emphasizes the need to use data (also known as evidence-based solutions) to support the efforts to strengthen programs to help FGCS.
 Some methods include primarily identifying the number of FGCS and the qualitative and quantitative approaches to better serving the population.
 Schools can also use research models to not only design, but track the most effective practices that provide the utmost opportunities for FGCS.
 It is also important that teachers and counselors understand how these students define success, and how it may not be measurable or equivalent to an average student whose parents have not attended college before.

-Although there are programs intact to help FGCS, The Council for Opportunity in Education states that these programs can only serve 11 percent of students.
+Although there are programs intact to help FGCS, The Council for Opportunity in Education (COE) states that these programs can only serve 11 percent of students.
 The Institute for Higher Education also points out the obstacles that these programs may not be implemented early enough and may not necessarily be targeted only towards FGCS.
 If counselors, teachers, and administrators understand the cultural aspect that affects FGCS, they will have the tools necessary to take a holistic approach in proving these students with the specific help they need.
+Since 2017, the COE and partner organisations also organise an annual first-gen day celebration on November 8th, anniversary of the signing of the Higher Education Act of 1965, to celebrate, raise awareness and promote supportive environments for FGCS.